 There’s really only one way to end your days in Singapore, and that’s by having dinner at one of the city’s hawker centres.
 Singapore’s cuisine is one of its biggest selling points, and at venues like the Maxwell Hawker Centre, you can enjoy all sorts of great Singaporean dishes at affordable prices.
 Stalls lining the hawker center offer local classics like satay, laksa, chilli crab, and chicken rice.
 Plus you’ll find the food is great quality despite the cheap prices.
 Wash it all down with a classic lime juice and you’ll already be thinking about what dishes to try on day two.

-Day 2 in Singapore
+Singapore Itinerary: Day 2

 Moving away from the downtown area for the most part, your second day in Singapore is all about experiencing the different cultures that blend together so perfectly to make the country what it is.